Are you a candidate for Bariatric Surgery?

 Bariatric surgery is intended for individuals who are diagnosed with severe or "morbid" obesity.
 These patients have a body mass index (BMI) of 40 or higher (or approximately 100 lbs or more of excess weight), or who have a BMI between 30 and 39.9 (or approximately 75 lbs or more of excess weight) and who have obesity-related conditions listed above.

-The Center for Surgical Weight Loss at Riverside Community Hospital, in the Inland Empire, offers three procedures for surgical weight loss: Adjustable Gastric Banding, Roux-en-Y Gastric Bypass and Sleeve Gastrectomy.
-All procedures are performed laparoscopically through button-hole incisions on your abdomen which results in less pain, decreased scarring, decreased chances of infection and an accelerated return to normal activity.
+The Center for Surgical Weight Loss at Riverside Community Hospital, in the Inland Empire, offers three procedures for surgical weight loss: Roux-en-Y Gastric Bypass, Sleeve Gastrectomy and Revisional Surgery.

 Laparoscopic Roux-en Y Gastric Bypass